momochi000/keto_track/README.md

 top-of-the-line stack and writing this app within 1 day as a challenge to myself.

+This app displays a dashboard for the user showing them their progress towards their daily macro goal.
+It allows them to add data from each meal consumed and simply tallies up their day's carbs, fats, and protein.

 ## Ruby Version: 5.1.2

 ## Development setup